arsogukpinar/quarkus-simple/README.md

-# simple-quarkus project
+# demoapp project
-This is a simple demo application written in Java with [Quarkus](https://quarkus.io) to demonstrate how to work in a Kubernetes environment.
+This is a demoapp demo application written in Java with [Quarkus](https://quarkus.io) to demonstrate how to work in a Kubernetes environment.

 ## Intention
 This is the example, I am using in my article series **Automated Application Packaging and Distribution with OpenShift** which you could read here: